sivaratrisrinivas/hoopla/README.md

   - Uses ranks (position) rather than normalized scores, making it robust to different score distributions
   - Searches top `limit * 500` results from each method, calculates RRF scores, and returns top `--limit` results sorted by RRF score
   - Output format: prints movie title, RRF score, and description preview
-  - **Query Enhancement**: `--enhance spell` option enables automatic spell correction using Google's Gemini API
+  - **Query Enhancement**: `--enhance` option enables automatic query improvement using Google's Gemini API
+    - `--enhance spell`: Corrects spelling errors in search queries (e.g., "briish bear" → "british bear")
+    - `--enhance rewrite`: Rewrites vague queries to be more searchable and specific (e.g., "bear movie that gives me the lulz" → "Comedy bear movie Ted style")
     - Requires `GEMINI_API_KEY` in `.env` file or environment variables
-    - Corrects typos in search queries before performing the search (e.g., "briish bear" → "british bear")
     - Falls back to original query if enhancement fails or API key is not set
 - **Score Normalization**: `normalize` command performs min-max normalization to scale scores to [0, 1] range using formula `(score - min) / (max - min)`
   - If all scores are identical, returns all 1.0 values